mzonov/Android-Interview-Questions/README.md

   <details>
   <summary>Answer</summary>

+  Yes.
+Kotlin exceptions are all unchecked.
   </details>
 * What is `Nothing` type?
   <details>
   <summary>Answer</summary>

+  `Nothing` type means that this function will never return anything.
+So the code after `Nothing` method is unreachable.

+  This type is a subtype of all classes.

+  Examples of usage:

+  - `TODO` method

+  - Method with throws an exception
   </details>
 * What is `delegate`?
   <details>
   <summary>Answer</summary>

+  It uses the **delegation pattern**.
+It is an object-oriented design pattern that allows object composition to achieve the same code reuse as inheritance.

+  With some common kinds of properties, even though you can implement them manually every time you need them, it is more helpful to implement them once, add them to a library, and reuse them later.

+  Property delegates don’t have to implement an interface, but they have to provide a `getValue()` function (and `setValue()` for `vars`).

+  Standard famous delegates:

+  - `lazy()`

+  - `observable()`

+  - `viewBinding()`
   </details>
 * What are `inline`/`crossinline`/`noinline` keywords?
 Maybe we should inline keyword everywhere?
   <details>